 It also includes a look at what you can expect from Samsung and its carrier partners down the road.

-Android updates are unpredictable so it’s important to prepare for the move.
+Android updates, even the tiniest bug fixers, are unpredictable so it’s extremely important to prepare for the move.
 A little prep work can go a long way toward preventing problems and headaches.

 If you don’t know where to start, we’ve put together a list of tips that will help you prepare for your Oreo update.
 These will help you keep problems to a minimum.